hunterr007/psharma-free-genai-bootcomp-2025/listening-comp/README.md

     - Preprocess images to be compatible with the model.
     - Use the model to predict the ASL sign in the image.
     - Determine the confidence of the prediction.

+It is learnt that training data quality is very important in order to correctly identify the characters.

 ## How to run frontend